mousymous/Shogun-duel/README.md

 - **Purpose**:<br>
   This class serves as a template for creating new entities.<br>
   Note: Entities created by this class have no textures or animations.
-These are applied using the `Texture`.<br>
+These are applied using the `Spritesheet Class`.<br>

 - **Features**:<br>
   - Utilizes `sf::RectangleShape`, which comes with pre-coded hitbox properties.<br>